Why You Absolutely Need Gamification in eLearning

 Benefits Of Gamification in eLearning

-The role of gamification is rapidly increasing as it is proving to be a great tool in enhancing the learning experience.
+The role of gamification in eLearning is rapidly increasing as it is proving to be a great tool in enhancing the learning experience.
 For instance, wouldn’t a scenario-based game be more fun to complete rather than a couple-of-questions-long MCQ quiz as part of an onboarding process?

 According to a recent study by MarketsandMarkets, the gamification market size in 2020 had a global value of $9.1 billion and is predicted to register an impressive growth rate of 27.4%, reaching $30.7 billion by 2025.
 No wonder gamification is one of the top 10 must-have features of a learning management system (ProProfs, 2021).